digitalicagroup/slack-hook-framework/README.md

 ## About Digitalica

 We are a small firm focusing on mobile apps development (iOS, Android) and we are passionate about new technologies and ways that helps us work better.
+This project is an extension of our work to test and play with new things.
 * This project homepage: [slack-hook-framework](https://github.com/digitalicagroup/slack-hook-framework)
 * Digitalica homepage: [digitalicagroup.com](http://digitalicagroup.com)
+* Our Engineering Team Blog: [blog.digitalicagroup.com](http://blog.digitalicagroup.com)